 In Clinical Practice I, students begin by shadowing advanced students.
-In Clinical Practice II, they begin direct practice by seeing two clients.
+In Clinical Practice II, they begin direct practice by seeing clients using the standardized patient at the Multi Station Training Program.
 In Clinical Practice III, they have a caseload of six clients.
 In Clinical Practice IV, they start including cases that involve psychological tests and psychotherapy.
 In Clinical Practice V through VIII (third and fourth years), students continue refining clinical skills through evidenced-based interventions with different clients and conditions and incorporate the evaluation of personality into the battery of psychological tests.
-Students interested in working in more specialized areas-such as health, neuropsychology, or forensics-will be able to complete clinical practica in these areas in their third and fourth years after having mastered more basic and general clinical skills in years one and two.
+Students interested in working in more specialized areas-such as health, SUD/OUD, neuropsychology, or forensics-will be able to complete clinical practica in these areas in their third and fourth years after having mastered more basic and general clinical skills in years one and two.